KuroiRaku/ProjectGameOff2024/README.md

 * Bubble sort algorithm in the SkillBook blueprint
   * Used to sort the spells appearing in each SkillBook in the order in which they appear in the Loadout widget
 * Graph structure to manage the game endings in the GameEndingsManager blueprint (each game ending can be triggered by one or more missions)
-  * Used to efficiently store the completed missions and check if a ending is unlocked or not
+  * Used to store completed missions and to check if an ending is unlocked based on the requirements of the completed missions
   * Used 2 Maps: one to store the completed missions, and another one to store the game endings, also acting as a graph node, with a boolean "Unlocked"

 ## Files
 * **Data structures and algorithms integrated to SteamBound.pdf**: Detailed report on the changes that I made to the game, with explanations and code snippets for each data structure and algorithm.
 The playable version of the game with these changes can be found on the itch.io page (SteamBound 1.2)

 ## Bugs to fix/features to add
-* The checkpoints are not working correctly: when you go back to a checkpoint, the character cannot use the mouse to turn around and move properly
+* The checkpoints are not working correctly: when you go back to a checkpoint, the character cannot use the mouse to turn around
 * The enemies shoot at their own allies
 * Add the town statistics to show the crime and happiness levels
 * Add equipment system
-* Add statistics modification for different units
+* Add additional endings that depend on failed missions
 * Add wounded NPC state
+* Different units should have different HP and mana regeneration mana (not balanced yet)
+* Different elements should have different HP, attack power and speed